-See Policy contribution 'In sickness and in health: protecting and supporting public investment in Europe'
+See also blog post 'In sickness and in health: protecting and supporting public investment in Europe'

 The provisions in the EU fiscal framework to support public investment are very weak.The recently inserted ‘investment clause’ is almost no help.
 In the short term, exclusion of national co-funding of EU-supported investments from the fiscal indicators considered in the Stability and Growth Pact would be sensible.